Professional11 min read

 Use a Professional Tone

-Even when anonymous, maintain professionalism.
+Even when private, maintain professionalism.
 Avoid emotional language, personal attacks, or inflammatory statements.
 Professional feedback is more likely to be taken seriously and acted upon.

-Let's look at some examples of well-crafted anonymous feedback:
+Let's look at some examples of well-crafted private feedback:

 Feedback for a Manager: